 On December 9, 2015, the Company, alongside private funds managed by Angelo Gordon, through AG Arc LLC, one of the Company's indirect affiliates ("AG Arc"), formed Arc Home LLC ("Arc Home").
 The Company has an approximate 44.6% interest in AG Arc.
 Arc Home originates residential mortgage loans and retains the mortgage servicing rights associated with the loans it originates.
 Arc Home is led by an external management team.
 The Company has chosen to make a fair value election with respect to its investment in AG Arc pursuant to ASC 825.
-The Company elected to treat its investment in AG Arc are recorded in "Equity in earnings/(loss) from affiliates" line item on the Company's consolidated statement of operations net of income taxes.
+The Company elected to treat its investment in AG Arc as a taxable REIT subsidiary.
+As a result, income or losses recognized by the Company from its investment in AG Arc are recorded in "Equity in earnings/(loss) from affiliates" line item on the Company's consolidated statement of operations net of income taxes.